JuanCasado/ColdPlay/README.md

 You can see an iterative process of learning along the three projects done.

 ## Bluetooth
-In this first aproach to the problem we worked with the HC-05
+In this first aproach to the problem we worked with the [HC-05 Bluetooth module](https://aprendiendoarduino.wordpress.com/tag/hc-05/ "HC-05 Bluetooth module") and the AT commands.
+We made a robot based on the Compluino 03 board

 ## Camareros y ladrones
 https://youtu.be/DNO8TyHbdEE